georgreen/Geoogreen-Mamboleo-Dojo-Project/README.md

 You have to install python3 to run this app

 ### Installing
-After cloning the repo , cd to the folder.
+After cloning the repo , cd to the folder, activate your virtual enviroment then:

 ```
-make install
+pip install -r requirements.txt
 ```
 Run the above command to install the app and required dependencies.